A Driver-Vehicle Model for ADS Scenario-based Testing: Background and Related Work

-Multiple tool-independent DSLs have emerged in recent years, providing a formal definition of scenario structure, behavior, test conditions, and pass/fail criteria to support scenario-based design and testing in simulation.
+Multiple tool-independent DSLs have emerged recently, providing a formal definition of scenario structure, behavior, test conditions, and pass/fail criteria to support scenario-based testing in simulation.
 The goal is to offer a uniform representation and semantics across methods and tools.
-The scope and structure of each language vary, but fundamentally they all define how vehicles behave in traffic and orchestrate interactions with Ego that must be executed by a simulation tool during the test.
-We focus our discussion on how some of the prominent languages specify this behavior.
+The scope and structure of each language vary, but fundamentally they all define how vehicles behave in traffic and orchestrate interactions with ego that must be executed by a simulation tool during the test.

 OpenScenario\,\cite{online:openscenario} is a standard managed by the Association for Standardization of Automation and Measuring Systems (ASAM).
 The format describes dynamic content in driving simulation applications in combination with OpenDRIVE\,\cite{online:opendrive}, which specifies the road structure.
 It covers traffic and driver behavior, weather, environmental events, and other features.
 It includes the description of a driver, but there is no model for driver behavior in any form other than ``road following."
 The standard also does not contain maneuver models or a vehicle model.
 Maneuvers are described in terms of \textit{actions} (e.g., change the vehicle's position or speed), and trajectories (defined as a polyline, clothoid, or spline).